 Once implementing a system like Donesafe, this isn’t an insurmountable obstacle to overcome as you’re already collecting an abundance of data every day – every time a worker completes an inspection, hazard assessment, or any other type of safety activity.
 You just need to start using this data to your advantage to prove the ROI of safety programs and secure much-needed support and funding for future initiatives.

 But how can you build a business case to the management team BEFORE you have access to an intelligent safety system like Donesafe?
 You can use the data below to begin building a case.

 • OSHA’s review of the literature on the effectiveness of injury and illness programs estimates that companies can reduce injuries by 15-35%, compared to employers without these programs.

 • Over 60% of CFOs report that each $1 invested in injury prevention returns $2 or more.

 • In another survey of financial decision-makers the average perceived return on safety investment was $4.41 for every dollar spent on safety.

 • Research in Europe concluded that the average cost for a minor incident is 16 times higher than the cost of the related preventive measure.
 For serious, very serious, or fatal incidents, the incident is 48 times higher than the cost of the preventive measure.

-The cost of an incident in the workplace has an associate cost well into the ens of thousands; lost productivity, administrative costs, compliance and more.
-In 2015 alone, workplace incidents cost the US $142.5 billion, which alone highlights the importance of an efficient and well resourced safety system.
+The cost of an incident in the workplace has an associate cost well into the tens of thousands; lost productivity, administrative costs, compliance, and more.
+In 2015 alone, workplace incidents cost the US $142.5 billion, which alone highlights the importance of an efficient and well-resourced safety system.

 ON THE NEXT PAGE: Receive access to brochures, videos, case studies, blog posts and more